-The RabbitTemplate implementation of AmqpTemplate supports Publisher Confirms and Returns.
+The RabbitTemplate implementation of AmgpTemplate supports Publisher Confirms and Returns.

-For returned messages, the template's mandatory property must be set to 'true', and it requires a CachingConnectionFactory that has its publisherReturns property set to true.
+For returned messages, the template's mandatory property must be set to 'true', and it requires a CachingConnectionFactory that has its publisherReturns property set to true (see the section called "Publisher Confirms and Returns").
 Returns are sent to to the client by it registering a RabbitTemplate.ReturnCallback by calling setReturnCallback(ReturnCallback callback).
 The callback must implement this method: